jrandleman/EScheme/doc/primitives.md

 Optionally include <docstring> to yield further details on the generator constructor's intended purpose in the <help> menu.

+Optionally include keyword types to perform runtime type checks!
+Argument types go prior their names.
+For example, (define-generator (f :int x) x) ensures <x> is an int.
+  => Note that <define-generator> does not support return types, as such
+     could conflict with the final '*generator-complete* value.
+  => See <type-system> in <Topics> for more details on EScheme's types!

 Aliased by <defgen>.

 For example:
   ;; Printing Numbers and Strings:
   (define-generator (print-numbers start total)